darktable-org/dtdocs/content/module-reference/processing-modules/retouch.md

 mask opacity
 : Alter the opacity of the mask associated with the currently-selected shape.
 An opacity of 1.0 indicates that the shape is completely opaque and the module's effect is fully applied, whereas a value less than 1.0 indicates that the effect applied by the shape is blended with the underlying image to the degree indicated by the slider.

+## show guides

+Tick the box to show guide overlays whenever the module is activated.
+Click the icon on the right to control the properties of the guides.
+See [guides & overlays](../utility-modules/darkroom/guides-overlays.md) for details.